mucommander/mucommander/package/readme.txt

 - the jCIFS library released under the GNU LGPL. jCIFS can be found at http://jcifs.samba.org .

+- the SMBJ library released under the Apache License.
+ SMBJ can be found at https://github.com/hierynomus/smbj .

 - JediTerm library released under dual GNU LGPL and Apache License.
  JediTerm can be found at https://github.com/JetBrains/jediterm .